-There may be State Fund-sponsored events where alcoholic beverages are available.
-In these cases, all appropriate laws must be followed.
-Consumption of alcohol in excess or intoxication at these events is prohibited.
+There may be events you attend as a State Fund employee where alcoholic beverages are available.
+In these instances, employees are responsible for their own conduct and must make their own decisions about alcohol consumption and follow all appropriate laws.

+Consumption of alcohol in excess or intoxication is never acceptable or condoned and is prohibited at these events.